Shopping Cart ( )

 For example, Lactobacillus have shown benefits in helping dogs to increase the absorption of nutrients and to optimize their digestive systems.

-Certain strains, such as Bifidobacterium, are known to be helpful in slowing down the duration of diarrhea in dogs and for their overall immune boosting properties.
+Certain strains, such as Bifidobacterium, are known to be helpful in reducing the duration of diarrhea in dogs and for their overall immune boosting properties.

 In a peer-reviewed journal, Dr. Marcella D. Ridgway notes that there is growing evidence which supports the use of probiotics for dogs.
 She states that one of the ancillary benefits of a daily probiotic supplement is reduction of allergy symptoms.